Scientific Name

 Origin

-The native range of this variety is South Africa.
+The native range of Haworthia cooperi var. doldii is South Africa.
 It was discovered growing on flat rocks in an area at Chalumna River (Tyolomnqa), west of East London in the Eastern Cape, due to the new bridge over the river, which made this area accessible to botanical exploration.

 Description

-Haworthia cooperi var. doldii is a small succulent that forms rosettes of erect to spreading leaves with translucent tips and firm white spines on the margins and keel.
-The rosettes grow to 1.2 inches (3 cm) in diameter, forming small clumps.
-Leaves are thick, fleshy, attenuate, and up to 2 inches (5 cm) long.
+Haworthia cooperi var. doldii is a small succulent that forms rosettes of erect to spreading leaves with translucent tips and firm, white spines on the margins and keel.
+The rosettes can grow to 1.2 inches (3 cm) in diameter and produce offsets, forming small clumps with age.
+The leaves are fleshy, attenuate, and can reach up to 2 inches (5 cm) in length.
 They are dark green or reddish to purplish when exposed to intense light.
-Flowers are white and appear closely arranged on slender, up to 8 inches (20 cm) long inflorescence.

 How to Grow and Care for Haworthia cooperi var. doldii